shukla-sahil/WebAlert-MERN/README.md

 ## Additional Information

 - **MongoDB Atlas**: Used for cloud storage.
-- **Email Notifications**: Implemented to notify users when a URL is down.
+- **Email Notifications**: Implemented to notify users when a URL is down through nodemailer.

----

-You can update your README file with this content to reflect the latest changes and features of your project.